 Adobe Photoshop also has a unique tool called Smart Sharpen that may also be used for sharpening an image.
 It has features and controls that the Unsharp Mask filter doesn’t have.
 With this tool, it is possible to adjust the sharpening algorithm applied to the highlight and shadow areas.

 Opening up the Smart Sharpen tool from the Filter menu opens up a dialog box with multiple slider settings.
 It has an Amount, Radius, and Reduce Noise slider that can be adjusted to remove Gaussian blur, lens blur, and motion blur.

-The rest of the settings are found under the Advanced section, particularly in the Shadow and Highlight tabs.
-Adjusting Fade Amount will increase or decrease the shadows or highlights.
+The rest of the settings are under the Advanced section, particularly in the Shadow and Highlight tabs.
+Adjusting the Fade Amount will increase or decrease the shadows or highlights.
 Tonal Width, on the other hand, controls the tone of the shadows and highlights.
 Radius sets the size of each pixel being adjusted.